 Master of Science in Project Management

-The program equips individuals with the various skills, soft and hard, to mange projects and keep them within budget and on schedule, while meeting specifications and achieving customer satisfaction.
-Built upon the widely recognized Project Management Institute’s (PMI) Project Management Body of Knowledge (PMBOK®), the program uses a combination of on-campus and distance learning resources to provide students with the knowledge and expertise to meet the intense global competition demands that new projects and business development require.
-Students may choose to take the program 100% online.
+The program equips individuals with various skills, soft and hard, to mange projects and keep them within budget and on schedule, while meeting specifications and achieving customer satisfaction.
+Built upon the widely recognized Project Management Institute’s (PMI) Project Management Body of Knowledge (PMBOK®), the program uses a combination of on-campus and distance learning resources to provide individuals with the knowledge and expertise to meet the intense global competition demands that new projects and business development require.
+It may be completed 100% online.

 Computer application competency

-Degree requirements (minimum of 33 hours)
+Degree requirements (33 or 36 hours)

 |Thesis Option||33 hrs|

-|Core Courses||18 hrs|
+|Core Courses||21 hrs|

-- Core Courses 18 hrs
+- Core Courses 21 hrs